Transgender rights in Australia: Access by adults

 Gender reassignment surgery is available in Australia, but only at a few private hospitals at a relatively high cost.
 The costs of some, but not all treatments for trans people are covered by the national Medicare public health scheme.
 Trans advocates have campaigned for full Medicare funding for various treatments that may be unaffordable for transgender people, such as top surgery, facial surgery and hormone therapy, among others.
 Some Australian medical staff lack expertise in trans issues, particularly in rural areas, and many transgender Australians travel overseas for surgery to countries such as Thailand.
 Australia's compulsory superannuation scheme for retirement savings can be accessed early to cover the cost of surgery locally and overseas.
 Members of the transgender community have also called for greater access to mental health services given the increased demand.
 Private psychologists and psychiatrists can be expensive, with delays of 12 to 18 months recorded in Victoria for access via the public system.
 A few doctors require psychological or psychiatric evaluation before prescribing hormone therapy, but the informed consent approach has made the process easier in recent years.

 Conversion therapy

 Conversion therapy has been a criminal offence in Queensland since August 2020.
 Banned in Victoria since February 2021.
 An Australian Capital Territory law banning conversion therapy went into effect on 4 March 2021.
-New South Wales bans conversion therapy effective from April 2025.
+New South Wales banned conversion therapy from April 2025.
 South Australia banned conversion therapy in September 2024.

-Western Australia, the Northern Territory and Tasmania have not introduced any bills to ban conversion therapy yet.
+Western Australia, the Northern Territory and Tasmania have not introduced any bills to ban conversion therapy.